Spanish Baroque ephemeral architecture: Spanish Baroque architecture

 Triumphal Arch for the arrival of Marie Louise d'Orléans to Madrid (1680), work of Matías de Torres.

 In Spain, the architecture of the first half of the 17th century showed the herrerian architecture heritage, with an austerity and geometric simplicity influenced by escurialense style.
 The Baroque was gradually introduced, especially in the ornate interior decoration of churches and palaces, where the retables evolved towards ever higher levels of magnificence.
 In this period it was Juan Gómez de Mora the most outstanding figure, with achievements such as La Clerecía of Salamanca (1617), the Casa de la Villa (1644–1702) and the Plaza Mayor (1617–1619).
 Other architects of the period were Alonso Carbonel, author of the Buen Retiro Palace (1630–1640), or Pedro Sánchez and Francisco Bautista, authors of the Collegiate church of San Isidro (1620–1664).

 Towards the middle of the century, richer forms and freer and more dynamic volumes were gaining ground, with naturalistic decorations (garlands, vegetal cartouches) or abstract forms (moldings and trimmed baquetons, generally of mixtilinear form).
 The names of Pedro de la Torre, José de Villarreal, José del Olmo, Sebastián Herrera Barnuevo and, especially, Alonso Cano, author of the façade of the Cathedral of Granada (1667) should be mentioned.

-Between the end of the century and the beginning of the 18th century, the churrigueresque style (by the Churriguera brothers) appeared, characterized by its exuberant decorativism and the use of Solomonic columns: José Benito Churriguera was the author of the High Altarpiece of Convento de San Esteban (1692) and the facade of the Goyeneche Palace (1709–1722); Alberto Churriguera designed the Plaza Mayor of Salamanca (1728–1735); and Joaquín Churriguera was the author of the Colegio de Calatrava (1717) and the cloister of San Bartolomé (1715) in Salamanca, of plateresque influence.
+Between the end of the century and the beginning of the 18th century, the churrigueresque style (by the Churriguera brothers) appeared, characterized by its exuberant decorativism and the use of Solomonic columns: José Benito Churriguera was the author of the High Altarpiece of Convento de San Esteban (1692) and the facade of the Goyeneche Palace (1709–1722); Alberto Churriguera designed the Plaza Mayor of Salamanca (1728–1735); and Joaquín de Churriguera was the author of the Colegio de Calatrava (1717) and the cloister of San Bartolomé (1715) in Salamanca, of plateresque influence.
 Other figures of the period were: Teodoro Ardemans, author of the facade of the Madrid City Hall and the first project for the Royal Palace of La Granja de San Ildefonso (1718–1726); Pedro de Ribera, author of the Bridge of Toledo (1718–1732), the Cuartel del Conde-Duque (1717) and the facade of the Our Lady of Montserrat Church in Madrid (1720); Narciso Tomé, author El Transparente (1721–1734); the German Konrad Rudolf, author of the façade of the Valencia Cathedral (1703); Jaime Bort, architect of the façade of the Murcia Cathedral (1736–1753); Vicente Acero, who designed the Cádiz Cathedral (1722–1762); and Fernando de Casas Novoa, author of the facade of the obradoiro of the Santiago de Compostela Cathedral (1739–1750).